Am0031/javascript-algorithms/src/characterCount/README.md

 # Character Count

-In this activity, we will write code to create a function that takes a string and returns an object containing the characters in the string and the number of times they appear.
+In this activity, the challenge is to create a function that takes a string and returns an object containing the characters in the string and the number of times they appear.

 ## Details